andyfoster/VietnameseTextbook/grammar/index.md

 	- **tuy** anh ay bi met **nhung** anh ay van di hoc
 	- Although he is tired he still goes to school

+## Listing and joining

+- Vua vua
+	- Two actions or things happeing at the same time
+	- we are listening and writing
+	- the car is old and expensive (p226)

+## Adverbs

 - Abverbs of frequency
 	- luon, luon luon (always), thuong xuyen (very often), thuong, (p 260)

 - The, vay
 	- When the speaker doesn't want to repeat something that has been said reviously